 My experiment in time

-This year I’ve been running an experiment that is part of yoga philosophy, which I’m sharing with my Momentum members.
-This experiment is about treating time as something that I am, rather than something external that I have (or more likely, don’t have).
+This year I’ve been running an experiment that is part of yoga philosophy, which is about treating time as something that I am, rather than something external that I have (or more likely, don’t have).

 If I experience the world within myself, then I am time.
+(Or as Descartes put it, I think therefore I am.)
 I don’t ‘use’ or ‘spend’ time.
 It expands with me the more I focus on expansion, and contracts, the more I focus on what I lack.